 N/A = not applicable.

-a - The number is equal to posted patron load.
+Note: If a pool is used as an alternate type of pool (ex. whirlpool used as a pool), the recirculation should follow the stricter turnover time.

-FLOWMETERS, VALVES, AND GAUGES. (a) Flowmeters, valves and gauges shall be maintained in operating condition
+FLOWMETERS, VALVES, AND GAUGES. (a) Maintained.
+Flowmeters, valves and gauges shall be maintained in operating condition and

-.
+(b) Installed.
+Installed per manufacturer instructions or as verified by pump curve.

 (5m) PIPING.
 Water treatment system piping shall have permanent labels, numbered tags or a color coding system that identifies valves, piping, and the direction of water flow.
 Labels, tags, or color coding shall correspond to a conspicuously posted, easily−read chart that explains the system.